 ASSIGN A SECTION Defines which section the relay responds to.

-For "sum of section" functions, set to 0.

-TYPE (1:10) 0 = OFF Defines the function of the relay.
+For "sum of section" functions, set to 0. $TYPE (1:10) \ 0 = OFF$ Defines the giving an in Defines the function of the relay.
 When a selection has been made, a code giving an indication of the function appears on the screen.

-Value Set to 0 Display Code OFF Function if the relay is not used.
+Value Display Code Function Set to 0 O FF if the relay is not used.
 Set to 1 SEC Q MX 1 for the relay to operate when the section flow exceeds the threshold value in this relay's list.
 Set to 2 SEC L MX 1 for the relay to operate when the section level exceeds the threshold value in this relay's list.
 Set to 3 PATH SUB for the relay to operate when Path Substitution is in operation in the section.
 (Pipe mode only).
 Set to 4 SECT FAIL for the relay to operate when the section fails.
-Set to 5 Note Only o SECT VOL ne relay may be for the relay to transmit section totalizer pulses. allocated to each section for this function.
+Set to 5 Note Onl SECT VOL y one relay may be for the relay to transmit section totalizer pulses. allocated to each section for this function.
 Set to 6 SUM Q MX 1 for the relay to operate when the sum of section flows exceeds the threshold value in this list.
 Set to 7 SUM VOL For the relay to transmit totalizer pulses for the sum of the sections.
 THRESHOLD The value of the variable (flow or level), above which the relay will eventually operate.
-Range -99999 to +999999 or falls below the threshold, before the relay operates.

-DELAY The number of consecutive measurement cycles for which the variable exceeds

-When used for Section Fail or Path Substitution alarms, the relay operation is delayed by a number of measurement cycles, after the onset of the alarm state.
-If an alarm state ceases, the relay returns to its normal state immediately.
+Range -999999 to +9999999 DELAY The number of consecutive measurement cycles for which the variable e When used When used for Section Fail or Path Substitution alarms, the relay operation is delayed by delayed by a number of measurement cycles, after the onset of the alarm state.
 Range 1 to 999 measurement cycles.

-POLARITY 0/1 Defines whether the relay is energized or de-energized when it operates as a result of the event

-Set to 0 for the relay to be normally de-energized.

-Set to 1 for the relay to be normally energized.
+POLARITY 0/1 Defines whether the relay is energized or de-energized when it opera Set to 0 for the relay to be normally de-energized.
+Set to 1 for Note.
+All r Set to 1 for the relay to be normally energized.
 Note.
 All relays are de-energized when the electronic unit is without power.

-Examples:

-To configure a relay to close when the flow in section #1 is negative, set:

-TYPE = 1, ASSIGNASECTION = 1, THRESHOLD = 0, DELAY = 5, POLARITY = 0
+Examples: , r To configure a relay to close when the flow in section #1 is neg ative, set: TYPE = 1, $ASSIGNASEC$ CTION = 1, T HRESHOLD = 0, DELAY = 5, POLARITY = 0